Can Sunscreen Do More Harm Than Good?

 Omega 3 rich seafood, particularly fish, is an excellent source of eicosapentaenoic acid (EPA), a healthy, polyunsaturated, omega-3 fatty acid.
 Studies have shown that EPA helps prevent sunburn.
 Additional research found that EPA decreases markers of skin related DNA damage.
 EPA also has potent anti-inflammatory benefits.

 An excellent source of lycopene and carotenoids, carrots can also help prevent sunburn.
-In one study, drinking 400 ml of carrot juice a day (containing 10mg of lycopene and 5.1mg of B-carotene) reduced sunburn by 45%.
+In one study, drinking 400 ml of carrot juice a day reduced sunburn by 45%.
+Because, it contains 10mg of lycopene and 5.1mg of B-carotene.

 Eating high quality dark chocolate can protect your skin from UV light.
 Dark chocolate is rich in polyphenol antioxidants (also referred to as flavanols).
 It helps fight cognitive decline, high blood pressure, and more.
 Look for a dark chocolate that contains a high percentage of cacao.